Menstrual cup: Rare issues

 The number of menstrual cup users is unknown.
 This makes it hard to estimate the rate of rarer health problems related to cups.
 There are few reports, and rare problems are unlikely to turn up in a randomized study.

 Serious difficulty removing the cup, requiring professional assistance, is rare but not unknown.
 A 2019 review found two cases with bell-shaped silicone cups, and one case with an elaborate older model of diaphragm-like cup called a Gynaeseal.
 There were also 46 reports with a single brand of disposable ring-shaped plastic cup (of about 100 million cups sold); most were reported to the manufacturer.

 A 2019 review found three cases in which a malpositioned menstrual cup pressed on a ureter, which blocked the flow of urine from a kidney to the bladder; this caused renal colic (acute pain on the flank and lower back) which went away once the cup was removed.
 It also found one case of urinary incontinence while using the cup, which cleared up when the cup was removed, and five other urinary complaints.

 Most menstrual cups are made of silicone, and silicone allergies are rare.
 In 2010, there was one report to the FDA of someone with a silicone allergy who had to have reconstructive surgery to the vagina after using a silicone menstrual cup.
 There were two reports to the FDA of allergic reactions to a disposable plastic cup.
-A 2017 study in Dharpur, Gujarat, using a silicone cup described as ring-shaped and depicted as bell-shaped, collected two reports of rashes and one report of an allergy.
+A 2017 study in Dharpur, Gujarat, using a silicone cup described similarly to a disc but with an image of a cup, collected two reports of rashes and one report of an allergy.

 The 2019 review also found two reports of irritation to the vagina and cervix, neither of which had clinical consequences, and two of severe pain (one on removing a cup for the first time).
 There were three reports of a vaginal wound from menstrual cup use, but reviewers were not able to review any associated medical records.

 One case report noted the development of endometriosis and adenomyosis in one menstrual cup user.
 Endometriosis affects 10–15% of menstruators.
 An online survey on the topic, with nine respondents, found three people who had used a menstrual cup and developed endometriosis.
 The U.S. Food and Drug Administration made a public statement that there was insufficient evidence of risk.